 Sometimes the thought of starting a school garden can be overwhelming.
 Here are a few general considerations to be made at the very beginning stages.

 We have developed a detailed, visual and clickable garden design which includes ten beds and a seasonal crop rotation schedule.
 Explore this site to find out what we are growing in each bed during all four of Pittsburgh’s seasons.

-As you continue to work in the garden, you will find that there are many plants, weeds and insects that find there way into your outdoor classroom.
+As you continue to work in the garden, you will find that there are many plants, weeds, and insects that find their way into your outdoor classroom.
 We have created profile cards that you can print out, laminate and bring to the garden as student-lead resources and teaching tools: